ipld/ipld/block-layer/codecs/dag-cbor.md

 [dag-cbor], used by [ipld] and [@ipld/block] adheres to this specification, with the following caveats:

  * Strictness is not yet enforced on decode, blocks encoded that don't follow the strictness rules are not rejected
- * Floating point values are encoded as their smallest form (see above)
+ * Floating point values are encoded as their smallest form rather than always double-precision.
+ * Many additional object types outside of the Data Model are currently accepted for encoding.
+ * IEEE 754 special values `NaN`, `Infinity` and `-Infinity` are accepted for decode and encode.

 ### Go

 [ipld-cbor] and [ipld-prime] adhere to this specification, with the following caveats:

  * Strictness is not yet enforced on decode, blocks encoded that don't follow the strictness rules are not rejected
- * All floating point value are encoded as 64-bits
+ * IEEE 754 special values `NaN`, `Infinity` and `-Infinity` are accepted for decode and encode.

 ### Java